spakin/SimpInkScr/README.md

 ```
 into the text box and clicking *Apply* then *Close*.
 This should create a black circle of radius 50 at position (100, 100).
 Due to how "generate extensions" work, Inkscape always places the output of Simple Inkscape Scripting within a group so ungroup it if desired.

 Simple Inkscape Scripting can also *save* illustrations from the Inkscape GUI to a Python script that, when run, reproduces the original illustration.
 (Note, though, that not all Inkscape features are currently supported.)
-From *File* → *Save a Copy…*, simply select "Simple Inkscape Scripting script (*.py)" from the pull-down menu at the bottom of the dialog box.
+From *File* → *Save a Copy…*, simply select `Simple Inkscape Scripting script (*.py)` from the pull-down menu at the bottom of the dialog box.
 This can be useful, for instance, for manually drawing a complex object then using Simple Inkscape Scripting to replicate and transform it.

 Documentation
 -------------